 If printed objects are not sticking to the build plate, try these solutions:

-1/ Make sure your robot is properly connected to your network (or directly to your computer).
+1. Make sure your robot is properly connected to your network (or directly to your computer).

-2/ Download and Install the software PuTTY on your computer.
+2. Download and install the software PuTTY on your computer.
 You can find it here.

 Are you interested in having a NAO Robot?
 Ask for a Price Quote Request!

 Disclaimer: The following support solution will erase the memory on NAO.
-Make sure you are familiar with disc formatting and know/follow the directions before attempting the following.
+Make sure you are familiar with disk formatting and know/follow the directions before attempting the following.
 If you have questions, contact us before attempting this solution.

 If you experience a low suction / low pick up rate, you would like to look inside the suction cup and make sure there's no obstruction to the air flow.
 Sometimes the rubber isn't cut all the way through, you would like to peel it off / remove it, to allow the pump to create the vaccum.